AP FACT CHECK: Examining claims from 2020 Democratic debate

 Hispanic and Asian workers are consistently less likely than white and black workers to be holding multiple jobs.
 Women are more likely to be doing so than men.

-Associated Press writers Ricardo Alonso-Zaldivar, Christopher Rugaber, Cal Woodward and Amanda Seitz contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar, Christopher Rugaber, Cal Woodward, Ellen Knickmeyer and Amanda Seitz contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.